aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 ### Custom Metrics from ho11y App on Amazon Managed Grafana Console using CloudWatch as data source

 ![Exploring Metrics from ho11y with CloudWatch as Data source in AMG Console](./images/Explore%20AMG.png)

-### Notes

-This pattern consumes multiple Elastic IP addresses, because 3 VPCs with 3 subnets are created by this pattern in Prod 1 and Prod 2 AWS Accounts.
-Make sure your account limits for EIP are increased to support additional 9 EIPs (1 per Subnets).